-Some studies have shown minor differences in absorption rates between the various types of vitamin C, but the body of research surrounding vitamin C supplementation reflects high absorption no matter which form you choose.1 These findings paired with the low cost of ascorbic acid led researchers to conclude that ascorbic acid is the preferred type of vitamin C supplement.1 But keep in mind that if you opt for mineral ascorbates, you may get more than just vitamin C. Always check product labels to see how much vitamin C and other minerals are in each dose so you can factor that into your overall supplementation routine.
+Some studies have shown minor differences in absorption rates between the various types of vitamin C, but the body of research surrounding vitamin C supplementation reflects high absorption no matter which form you choose.1 These findings, paired with the low cost of ascorbic acid, has led researchers to conclude that ascorbic acid is the preferred type of vitamin C supplement.1 But keep in mind that if you opt for mineral ascorbates, you may get more than just vitamin C. Always check product labels to see how much vitamin C and other minerals are in each dose so you can factor that into your overall supplementation routine.

 Synthetic vs. Natural Ascorbic Acid

 Ascorbic acid occurs naturally in many fruits and vegetables, so you can get your daily vitamin C intake from foods too.
 But if you have trouble meeting your daily intake requirements of vitamin C from food alone, ascorbic acid supplements can help you fill that gap.
 There are no bioavailability differences between the ascorbic acid in your morning glass of orange juice and synthetic ascorbic acid in vitamin C supplements.
 They are chemically identical.1,7